 The Desperate Desert Race [Parts 1 and 2]/The Desert Race Of Death [Parts 1 and 2]

 This two-parter is about Speed/Go entering a desert race.
-They meet a cocky driver Kim/Kimuk, who’s car has a time bomb put in it.
+They meet a cocky driver named Kim/Kimuk, whose car has a time bomb put in it.
 Speed/Go is accused of being behind it, since Kim/Kimuk had bumped into the Mach 5 early in the episode.
 It turns out Spritle/Kurio and Chim Chim/Sanpei stowed away, this time disguising Spritle/Kurio as a little girl and Chim Chim/Sanpei as a baby.
 They follow behind a large family with several young children.
 I’m still wondering how Spritle/Kurio and Chim Chim/Sanpei were able to get on board the plane without any tickets.
 Later in the episode, the child and monkey stow away in the trunk of the Mach 5 once again.
 How come at this point, Speed/Go doesn’t automatically go and check the trunk for those two before going anywhere?
 But then again, Speed/Go made at least a couple of questionable decisions in this episode, so maybe he’s just not terribly bright.

 The second episode of this two-parter had a long stretch of filler content when Spritle/Kurio and Chim Chim/Sanpei get lost in the desert and they see a mirage of an oasis.
 Their romping around in the mirage ran for WAY TOO LONG.
 Also, if everything was a mirage, then how was Chim Chim/Sanpei swinging on branches?
 At least the footage of them swimming in the water could have just been them moving around in the sand.
 Another complaint is that there’s such a big deal made about the big race in the desert, and at the end, we only see the beginning of the race.
-The English dub has a line a narration telling us that Speed/Go wins the race, but in the original Japanese, we just see the contestants start the race.
+The English dub has a line of narration telling us that Speed/Go wins the race, but in the original Japanese, we just see the contestants start the race.
 That’s a bit of letdown.

 The Fire Race [Parts 1 and 2]/The Underground Inca Race [Parts 1 and 2]

 This two-parter is about the Fire Festival race.
 A government wanting to enter the lands of an ancient civilization (a made-up civilization was named in the English dub, but in the original Japanese, it’s the Inca civilization).
-They have a world-famous racer, whose name was changed in the dub (I can’t remember the name from the English dub, but in the original Japanese he is known as the Inca Curse).
+They have a world famous racer, whose name was changed in the dub (I can’t remember the name from the English dub, but in the original Japanese he is known as the Inca Curse).
 This racer, who has been missing for 15 years, is known for having accidents taking place in races that he’s in.
 In the original, the Inca Curse is known for leaving a trail of death, and this was obviously whitewashed in the English dub.
 It was fascinating to watch the original Japanese version and see how many references there were to death that had to be eliminated or whitewashed in the English dub.
 Oh, and we get another story where Speed/Go and his friends travel to a foreign country for a race, and Spritle/Kurio and Chim Chim/Sanpei stow aboard the plane.
 But this time, no cross dressing or disguises of any kind.
 It looks like these two characters didn’t learn their lesson after all the danger they went through in the previous episode after stowing away and being in the same location as Speed/Go and the others.

 In the second half of this two-parter, it was revealed that Racer X/The Masked Racer was disguised as the Inca Curse for the Fire Festival race, and that there is a connection between Racer X/The Masked Racer and the Inca Curse.
 Spritle/Kurio does something to anger the Inca people, and they punish him with death (while the dialogue doesn’t say so in the English dub, you can tell from the visuals what’s going on).
 And there’s a scene between Speed/Go and Racer X/The Masked Racer that was changed and made worse in the English dub… the changes make Speed/Go come across as an asshole who only cares about himself.
 The original Japanese dialogue was much better here.